manvel-khnkoyan/jpv/README.md

 Json Pattern Validator.

-***jpv***  - is an easy-to-use JSON schema validator library designed for large and complex data.
+***jpv***  - it is an easy-to-use JSON schema validator library for large and complex data.

-In the library you can find a dozen methods and functions that can be useful for validating any type of json.
-There are many static or native methods to validate JSON object.
-At least you can write your own regular expression for each field.
-The JPV validator also supports arrays and logical functions.
+Describe your JSON pattern using predefined templates or native types or a regular expression then validate using the easy single function.

-## Install
+#### Install

 Stable Release (`2.1.x`)